“What is Wrong With Me? Nothing at All, I Understand at Last”

-As a child with dyslexia, I was scolded for fidgeting.
+As a child with ADHD and dyslexia, I was scolded for fidgeting.
 Now my restless streak is the secret of my success.

 I was one of those kids, since the first grade.
 Teachers knew it and my classmates did, too: Jonathan Mooney was kind of crazy.
 As one of those kids, I made friends with the janitor, the only visitor at my desk in the hallway.
 And I was on a first-name basis with Shirley, the receptionist in the principal’s office.